seailz/blog/posts/DawnstoneTech.md

 ### CandorBot
 CandorBot, an existing and essential part of Candor Studios' infrastructure, is a Discord bot that handles all the communication between the Candor Hub platform and Discord.
 Part of this implementation was migrating CandorBot to [Google Cloud Compute Engine](https://cloud.google.com/products/compute?hl=en) instances.

 CandorBot used to run on a single VPS, but as the platform grew, it became clear that this wasn't going to be sustainable in the long term.
 The VPS had regular downtime and it was causing a large amount of stress for the team.
-By moving CandorBot to Google Cloud, we were able to take advantage of the incredible reliability, and since moving, we've had next to no downtime whatsoever.'
+By moving CandorBot to Google Cloud, we were able to take advantage of the incredible reliability, and since moving, we've had next to no downtime whatsoever.

-CandorBot now runs comfortably on an e2-medium instance, which provides just the right amount of resources for the bot to run smoothly without breaking the bank.
+CandorBot now runs comfortably on an e2-medium instance, which provides just the right amount of resources for the bot to run smoothly without being too expensive.

 ### Candor Hub
-Candor Hub has it's own backend which we decided to run on [Google Cloud Run](https://cloud.google.com/run?hl=en) for its ease of use and scalability.
+Candor Hub has its own backend which we decided to run on [Google Cloud Run](https://cloud.google.com/run?hl=en) for its ease of use and scalability.
 It's a simple Java application that handles all the requests from the frontend and communicates with Firestore and Instcom.
 It's also built in Java, with a combination of Spring and a custom framework I built for this project.

 Running on Cloud Run has been a new experience for me, and it did take a little while to get working correctly.
 But once it was up and running, it's been smooth sailing.
 We decided to run with a minimum of 1 instance to remove cold starts, and we can always scale up if needed.
 This is relatively expensive, but Candor decided that is was worth the cost.